 My food swap suggestions are sure to be a hit with even the pickiest of eaters.
-At the end of this article you will also find 8 bonus eating tips to help you survive the long weekend.
-So without further adieu, let's starting talking about the grub...
+At the end of this article, you will also find 8 bonus eating tips to help you survive the long weekend.
+So without further adieu, let's start talking about the grub...

 Food Swap #1 - Fresh ketchup instead of squeeze bottle ketchup

 It's time to set aside that sugary red goo known as "tomato ketchup", and take a few minutes to create something healthier.
 Fear not, the kids will still love this (and the adults too), even though this option contains only 1/8th the amount of sugar in regular ketchup.
 Because this is so good they might even ask you what brand of ketchup you buy.

 Here's how to make your own low sugar ketchup: